visika/tesi-magistrale/thesis.typ

 A further study was performed to analyze the performance of the calculator compared with reference data on deuterated water. @strasslePhononDispersionIce2004
 In this scenario we can find a similar behaviour to the one observed in the previous section, of overestimation of the energies with respect to the reference study, which can again be observed, through a comparison of the value of clearly identifiable nodes, e.g. at the edge of the respective graphs in @fig:phonons-d2o-mace-ice13-1 and @fig:phonons-d2o-reference.

-The nodes in k-point $A$ in the reference are close to the value of $1 "THz"$ from below, while MACE predicts a value above $1 "THz"$.
+The nodes in k-point $A$ in the reference are close to the value of $1 "THz"$ from below, while in the harmonic approximation the simulation predicts a value above $1 "THz"$.
 Similarly, one can detect a conjunction of bands in the same k-point $A$ at a frequency just below $3 "THz"$, while the corresponding bands one can identify sit above $3 "THz"$ and are furthermore separated.

 One can confirm the overall slight reduction of the lower bands frequencies and a corresponding increase of upper bands, when applying higher pressure.